braedenbucher/ascii-sandbox/README.md

     wait(10);
 }
 ```
-The code does the following [from top -> bottom]:
-- Creates a random assortment of blocks in the 3d space (~10% of the grid)
-- On the top layer, places a few blocks at random (~2% chance)
-- Draws the grid to the canvas and displays it
-- Runs physics on the blocks, so blocks not supported fall down one cell
-- Pauses the thread for ~10ms
+The segment simply initializes the grid with a random assortment of blocks, draws and displays them to the screen, moves all unsupported blocks one cell downwards, and then pauses the thread for ~10ms.
+Method explanations below.
 ## Explanation
 Quick summary: Each object has a 3D grid and a 2D canvas for printing.
 The 2D canvas is created based on the size of the 3D grid when an object is created.
 Sorted coordinates determine which blocks to print in the back and front, and the printer method appends characters to the canvas based on this order.
 The display method builds a string to print to the screen.
 The following modules go more in-depth into each method.

 ### Scene attributes
 A render object has 2 attrbute components, the 3d grid of integers, and the 2d array of chars that is printed to the screen.
-The grid really only utilizes 0 or 1(empty/block), but other numbers can be used to identify different types of blocks if you wish.
-There are two helper methods to pull the grid and canvas if you wish.
+The grid really only utilizes 0 or 1(empty/block), but other numbers can be used to identify different types of blocks.
+There are two helper methods to pull the grid and canvas:
+- object.blocks()
+- object.canvas()

 ### The Constructor
 ```java
 public blockrenderer(int hZ, int wX, int dY)
 ```
 The constructor takes in the height, width, and depth of the grid.
-- hZ means height & z-axis are the same
+- hZ indicates height & z-axis are the same
-- wX means width & x-axis are the same
+- wX indicates width & x-axis are the same
-- dY means depth & y-axis are the same
+- dY indicates depth & y-axis are the same
 Along with this, the signature indicates what the coordinate system is.
 Blocks are identified by [z,x,y] instead of [x, y, z].

 Next, the canvas is defined based on the grid's dimensions.
 A block texture is depicted below: